What is Lyme disease?

-Lyme is a borreliosis caused by borrelia bacteria, which commonly infects animals like birds, mice, other small rodents, and deer.
-Ticks pick up the bacteria by biting infected animals, and then pass it on to other animals, including human hosts.
 There are many strains or genospecies of borrelia that cause Lyme disease (borreliosis) in humans just as there are many strains of the flu virus that cause flu symptoms in humans, with some strains more virulent than others.
+Diagnosing and treating Lyme disease can be very challenging!

 Stage 1: Early infection (first few days after infection)